Mramcharan/Mramcharan.github.io/index.md

 #### types of viewers
 1. viewer with smartphone.
 2. viewer that connects with desktop.
-3. stand-alone viewer without smartphone & without connecting.
+3. stand-alone viewer without smartphone & without connecting desktop.